Pradeep-gif-hub/React.js-Addonn-BAAS/README.md

 3. Hydration allows React to “activate” the server-rendered HTML so the page behaves like a normal React app.
 </Br>

-# 4. Virtual DOM

- **The Virtual DOM (VDOM) is a lightweight, in-memory representation of the real DOM in the browser**
+# 4. Virtual DOM ( lightweight copy of the real DOM stored in memory for Faster and Smooth UI )

 React uses it to efficiently update the UI.